tagatac/callattendant/README.md

 - [Overview](#overview)
 - [Quick Start](#quick-start)

+## Differences between [emxsys](https://github.com/emxsys)/**[callattendant](https://github.com/emxsys/callattendant)** and this fork.

+This fork extends the regular-expression checking for blocked and permitted names and numbers.

+Four files are added: blocknameslist.txt, blocknumberslist.txt, permitnameslist.txt, and permitnumberslist.txt.
+Each line in the files has the format:

+​	`regular-expression: description`

+For example, to block calls whose names end with "PAC" (political action committee) you could add a line to blocknameslist.txt:

+​	`PAC^: Political action committee`

+That's a regular expression that matches "PAC" at the end of the name.

 ## Overview

 The Call Attendant (__callattendant__) is a python-based, automated call attendant that runs on a lightweight Raspberry Pi, or other Linux-based system, coupled with a US Robotics 5637 USB modem.